Pointwise rotation for homeomorphisms with integrable distortion and controlled compression

 both existence and uniqueness of a flow map $X:[0,T]\times\C\to\C$.
 It was proven in \cite{CJ} that, for small enough $t>0$, each of the flow homeomorphisms $X_t=X(t,\cdot):\C\to\C$ is indeed a mapping of finite distortion.
 Moreover, for each such small values of $t>0$ there is a number $p(t)>1$ such that the distortion function $\K(\cdot, X_t)$ belongs to $L^p_{loc}$ whenever $p<p(t)$.
-The H\"older continuity of both $X_t$ and $X_t^{-1}$ was proven in \cite{W}. \\ \\ Inspired by this connection between mappings of finite distortion and fluid dynamics the authors reformulated the bound \eqref{Lpdist} in \cite{CHS} to fit this situation.
+The H\"older continuity of both $X_t$ and $X_t^{-1}$ was proven in \cite{W}. \\ \\ The authors reformulated the bound \eqref{Lpdist} in \cite{CHS} to fit in this situation, getting inspired by this connection between mappings of finite distortion and fluid dynamics .
 More precisely, it was shown that if $f:\C\to\C$ is a homeomorphism with finite distortion such that $\K(\cdot, f)\in L^p_{loc}$ for some $p>1$ and $f$ has a $\alpha$-H\"older continuous inverse, then

 which drastically improves the bound \eqref{Lpdist} obtained without the H\"older assumption.
 This is not surprising as the local rotational properties depend not just on the integrability of $\K(\cdot,f)$ but also on the local stretching properties of the mapping, see \cite{AIPS, H2, H3}.
 In this article, we extend our previous work from \cite{CHS} to a more general class of homeomorphisms, which have $L^p_{loc}$ distortion for $p\geq1$ and the inverse having predetermined modulus of continuity. \\ \\ \begin{theo} Let $f:\C\to\C$ be a homeomorphism of finite distortion such that $f(0)=0$, $f(1)=1$, \\and assume that $\K(\cdot, f)\in L^p_{loc};$ $p>1.$ Then